 Concertgebouw - The Royal Concert Building in Amsterdam was opened in 1888 and is located on Museumplein/van Baerlestraat.
 With world renowned acoustics, it hosts a wide range of classical concerts and has a resident orchestra.
 The Grote Zaal (Great hall) seats almost 2,000; there is also the oval Kleine Zaal (small hall) with 437 seats.

-Muziektheater - The Amsterdam Music Theatre is housed in the Stopera building complex near Waterlooplein which also includes the City Hall.
-The Muziektheater was opened in 1986 and has a curved front façade overlooking the Amstel river.
+Dutch National Opera & Ballet - This is housed in the Stopera building complex near Waterlooplein which also includes the City Hall.
+Previously called the Muziektheater, it was opened in 1986 and has a curved front façade overlooking the Amstel river.
 The main auditorium seats 1,600 and is home to the Dutch National Ballet and the Netherlands Opera.

 Muziekgebouw aan 't IJ - Modern concert venue for contemporary classical music located on the IJ which opened in 2005.
 The adjustable main auditorium can seat 725 whilst the smaller auditorium (BAM zaal) seats 100.
 Bimhuis, the "protruding black box" on the building is a cutting-edge international venue for jazz and improvised music which can host 375 people.